-- (g) An extension of a timber harvesting plan on which either of the conditions in subdivision (f) has occurred may be obtained only pursuant to Section 1039 of Title 14 of the California Code of Regulations.
-Notwithstanding the notice provision of subdivision (b) for purposes of this subdivision the notice of extension shall be provided to the department, not sooner than 140 days, but at least 10 days, prior to the expiration date of the plan. - (h) This section shall remain in effect only until January 1, 2012, and as of that date is repealed, unless a later enacted statute, that is enacted before January 1, 2012, deletes or extends that date. - 4591.
+(f) An extension of a timber harvesting plan on which either of the conditions in subdivision (e) has occurred may be obtained only pursuant to Section 1039 of Title 14 of the California Code of Regulations.
+Notwithstanding the notice provision of subdivision (b), for purposes of this subdivision the notice of extension shall be provided to the department, not sooner than 140 days, but at least 10 days, prior to the expiration date of the plan.

+(g) This section shall become operative on January 1, 2012.

+4591.
 Amendments to plan; term of amendment.
 Amendments to the original timber harvesting plan may be submitted detailing proposed changes from the original plan.
 Substantial deviations from the original plan shall not be undertaken until the amendment has been filed with, and acted upon, by the department in accordance with Sections 4582.7 and 4583.
-An amendment may not extend the effective period of the plan, except as provided in Section 4590. - 4591.1.
+An amendment may not extend the effective period of the plan, except as provided in Section 4590.

+4591.1.
 Permissible deviations.
-The board shall specify by regulation those deviations which may be undertaken by an operator without submission of an amended plan but which must subsequently be reported to the department, and provide for the manner of so reporting. - 4592.
+The board shall specify by regulation those deviations which may be undertaken by an operator without submission of an amended plan but which must subsequently be reported to the department, and provide for the manner of so reporting.

+4592.
 Emergency notice; contents.
 Notwithstanding any other provisions of this chapter, a registered professional forester may in an emergency, on behalf of a timber owner or operator, file an "emergency notice" with the department that shall allow immediate commencement of timber operations.
 The emergency notice shall include a declaration, under penalty of perjury, that a bona fide emergency exists which requires immediate harvest activities, and that any applicable timber yield taxes will be paid pursuant to Section 38115 of the Revenue and Taxation Code.
 Those emergencies shall be defined by the board and may include, but are not limited to, the necessity to harvest to remove fire-killed or damaged timber or insect or disease-infested timber, or to undertake emergency repairs to roads.